Naisha-123/FEM-Assignment-1/README.md

 # FEM-Assignment-1
-Codes and reuslts to the assignment
+Codes and results to the assignment